tieta-17/TheSQLSequel/README.md

 This dataset is usable for this project as it has over the required 5,000 entries, 4+ tables or logical entities, numerical/categorical/time entries/fields, as well as relationships between entries.

-Due to challenges with utilizing 1 million datapoints, we opted for a script to randomly sample 25 thousand data points from the original dataset.
-The script is included, named "movie_sampling_script.py".
+After preliminary cleaning, we identified that the 'revenue' column of the dataset contained 98% null values.
+We opted to filter only entries that have a valid revenue value, cutting our dataset size down to approximately 24 thousand entries.
+The script for preliminary analysis and cleaning can be found as 'cleaning_script.py'

 Logical Entities: Exists independently of a single movie
 - Movie (the main entity)